Desert night lizard: Reproduction and life cycle

 Among night lizards, only a certain percentage of adult females will reproduce in a given year.

 The X. vigilis placenta is well developed to allow for exchange of amino acids between mother and fetus.
 Half of the embryo's weight gain is suspected to happen during the brief egg gestation period, from the oviduct wall to the placenta.
-At birth, neonates average 22–23 mm in length (SVL) and weigh approximately 0.23g.
+At birth, neonates average 22–23 mm in length (SVL) and weigh approximately 0.23 g.
 X. vigilis mothers are reported to eat their fetal membranes.